-- Revision of Hauled Waste Structure.
+Revision of Hauled Waste Structure.
 Hauled waste is currently charged a uniform fee of \$60/1000 gallons, regardless of the type or strength of waste discharged.
-Septage haulers haul waste that vary by source of discharge.
-A tiered rate structure is proposed for consideration which would maintain septage and sludge at \$60/1000 gallons but phase in higher costs for hauled industrial or dirty grease waste that is more costly to treat.
-MSD would also benefit by having clean grease hauled separately at a reduced cost or incentivized scale.
-Based on the market for clean grease and bio-fuel markets, MSD may explore a revenue generation opportunity to reduce unnecessary waste from being treated at the plant.
-A clean grease to bio-fuel initiative could create revenue and reduce waste at the plant.
-Phasing in a tiered structure for segregated hauled waste was projected 2 years ago to generate an additional \$1M in revenue annually at full implementation. - Impervious Surface Fee.
+A tiered rate structure will be developed for septage, sludge, hauled industrial & grease waste.
+MSD operatinos would also benefit by having clean grease hauled separately and this material could be benefically reused.

+MSD plans to explore a revenue generation opportunities relating to bio-fuels that could create revenue and reduce waste at MSD facilities.
+Phasing in a tiered structure for segregated hauled waste was projected 2 years ago to generate an additional \$1M in revenue annually at full implementation.
+MSD anticipates having a proposal for Board consideration in mid-2021 and plans to conduct outreach in 2022 and phase in a modified fee structure effective in 2023.
+Impervious Surface Fee.
 MSD has been actively participating on the Impervious Area committee with County Administration and other stakeholders.
 The committee has been exploring an Impervious Area based charge that was recommended by the Rate Affordability Task Force.
 Implementing such a fee requires significant forethought, analysis and public outreach.
 MSD has outlined the issues and considerations to help initiate and further explore this fee development.